 It’s often said that there is nothing like a good murder to beef up the British press and this was certainly the case during the Georgian, Victorian and Edwardian Times.
 The newspapers and the ‘Penny Dreadfuls’ were full of amazing and overblown stories that thrilled and scared its hungry audience.

 Tragically, behind many historic murder cases lie the shadow of the fall guy.
 The desperate innocent individual who ultimately died for no reason.
 A great many people were accused and sent to the gallows on very thin and flimsy evidence.
 In retrospect many were quite likely wrongly convicted of the crime of murder.
 Shockingly an equal number could well have escaped trial and the rope as the finger of suspicion was diverted.

-Apart from actual witnesses there was very little to go by.
+Apart from actual witnesses there was, compared to today’s detective work, very little to go by.
 It wasn’t until much later on that the police could actually tell the difference between animal blood and human blood.
 The fingerprint process was not developed.
 As for DNA, that of course that would not appear until well into the future.

-In many ways the life in Great Britain our ancestors lived through was perhaps more dangerous and more crime ridden than it is today.
+In many ways our ancestors lived through what was perhaps a more dangerous and more crime ridden time than today.
 Murder, or death in suspicious circumstances, was fairly commonplace.
 You can actually see by reading the newspapers how much violent crime there was.
-Some of it very well reported to almost iconic status, and much of it quite under reported.
-Here at Murder Research we will be looking into not only the high profile cases but also those that received the coverage but not to such great extent.
+Some of it very well reported to almost iconic status, and much of it quite under covered.
+Here at Murder Research I am looking into not only the high profile cases but also those that received lesser coverage.